There are various types of dams used for storage of water, here we will learn the major types of dam with diagram.

 - These dams can be damaged by floods.

-- These dams can fail suddenly without any prior warning.
+- They can fail suddenly without any prior warning.

 - It needs heavy maintenance costs.